AIDocPrivy

 Languages Supported by DocPrivy

-DocPrivy automatically detects and processes documents in Vietnamese, English, Chinese, Japanese, Korean, French, German, Spanish, Arabic, Thai, Indonesian, and many more languages.
+DocPrivy automatically detects and processes documents in Vietnamese, English, Chinese (Simplified and Traditional), Japanese, Korean, French, German, Spanish, Arabic, Thai, Indonesian, and many more languages.
 Language detection is automatic — just upload your document and the AI handles the rest.
 All extraction results include the detected language so you can verify correctness.

 Field labels in the output match the document language (for example, "Ngày lập" for date issued in Vietnamese documents), while field keys use a consistent English-based schema for easy programmatic access.